 LMDC allocated up to \$15,000,000 for the New York Stock Exchange Area Security and Aesthetic Improvements - Phase Two, which focused on improving the public realm.
-Public realm improvements helped make the New York Stock Exchange Area a competitive location for businesses and residents, and enhanced the area's attractiveness to visitors.
+Public realm improvements would help make the New York Stock Exchange Area a competitive location for businesses and for residents, and enhance the area's attractiveness to visitors.
 The project covered enhancements made to the area bounded by Pine Street to the North; Beaver Street to the South; Broadway to the West and William Street to the East.

-In Partial Action Plan 4, LMDC allocated \$10,255,000 for Phase One of the New York Stock Exchange Area Security and Aesthetic Improvements.
+In Partial Action Plan 4, LMDC allocated \$10,000,000 for Phase One of the New York Stock Exchange Area Security and Aesthetic Improvements.
 LMDC, in coordination with the New York City Department of City Planning, and the Economic Development Corporation, oversaw the construction of Phase One of the project, which included the installation of security barriers and guard facilities; the repaving of the Broadway intersections at Wall Street and Exchange Place; the installation of cobblestones along Broad Street between Wall Street and Exchange Place; and the placement of NoGo bollards.
-Phase one also included the addition of new and more attractive street furniture to facilitate pedestrian circulation and enjoyment of the Financial District.
-The improvements using Phase One funds have been made.
+Phase One also included the addition of new and more attractive street furniture to facilitate pedestrian circulation and enjoyment of the Financial District.
+Nearly all the improvements using Phase One funds had been made.

-In order to continue with the critical improvements made in Phase One of the New York Stock Exchange Area project, Phase Two focused on the next steps of improving the public realm.
+In order to continue with the critical improvements begun in Phase One of the New York Stock Exchange Area project, Phase Two focused on the next step of improving the public realm.
 As previously mentioned, the improvements supported and enhanced the Financial District as a competitive location for businesses and residents.
-LMDC funded projects that included, but not limited to, the following:
+LMDC funds were used for projects including, but not limited to, the following:

 - 1. Fountain on Broad Street The black security fence along the landmark Broad Street façade of the Exchange was replaced by a fountain.
-The fountain is an aesthetically pleasing division between the pedestrian zone of Broad Street and the Exchange itself. - 2.
+The fountain would be an aesthetically pleasing division between the pedestrian zone of Broad Street and the Exchange itself. - 2.
 Paving Plan for Financial District In Phase One of the streetscape and security improvements to the district, Broad Street between Wall Street and Exchange Place was paved with cobble.
-The element echoes the historic nature of the Financial District while distinguishing Broad Street as an attractive pedestrian zone.
-Phase Two expanded the approach to other portions of the district. - 3.
+The element echoes the historic nature of the Financial District while also distinguishing Broad Street as an attractive pedestrianized zone.
+Phase Two sought to expand this area to additional portions of the district. - 3.
 Completion of the Broad and Beaver Intersection Six of the seven intersections were planned and/or completed in Phase One of the project phase.
 The remaining intersection, Broad and Beaver, was finished as part of the second part of the project. - 4.
-Additional New York Stock Exchange Area Security and Aesthetic improvements that enhanced the area's streets and facilities include lighting and aesthetic improvements to Phase One installations.
+Additional New York Stock Exchange Area Security and Aesthetic improvements that serve to enhance the area's streets and facilities, such as lighting, and aesthetic improvement to previous Phase One installations.